Trevor (The X-Files)

 "Trevor" is the seventeenth episode of the sixth season of the science fiction television series The X-Files.
 It premiered on the Fox network on April 11, 1999, in the United States.
 The episode was written by Jim Guttridge and Ken Hawryliw, and directed by Rob Bowman.
 "Trevor" is a "Monster-of-the-Week" episode, unconnected to the series' wider mythology.
 "Trevor" earned a Nielsen household rating of 10.4, being watched by 17.6 million people in its initial broadcast.
-The episode received mixed reviews from critics.
+The episode received mostly negative reviews from critics.

 The X-Files centers on a pair of FBI Special Agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases usually, but not exclusively, linked to the paranormal, called X-Files.
 Agent Mulder is a believer in the paranormal, while the skeptical Agent Scully has been assigned by the FBI to debunk his work.
 However, the two have developed a close friendship.
 In "Trevor", Agents Mulder and Scully search for an escaped convict in Mississippi who was suspected of killing his prison warden under mysterious circumstances.
 They then set out to find and apprehend him, but in doing so, Agents Mulder and Scully quickly discover that he has the uncanny ability to pass through solid, conductive materials.

 "Trevor" was co-written by Ken Hawryliw and Jim Guttridge, who developed a partnership after working on the television series Millennium.
 The episode was originally supposed to be set in Oklahoma, but was changed to Mississippi for budgetary reasons.
 In addition, many of the special effects used in the episode were created by conventional methods in order to not exceed the budget of the show; this included the removal of a scene that would have shown Pinker moving through the walls in a motel.